Everyone comes to a time in their life where they are completely and utterly exhausted.

 2. Eat healthier and limit alcohol.

-Cutting out all processed food, sugary foods, and fast food will significantly benefit your health for the better and you will find yourself less chronically stressed, have higher energy levels, and you might even sleep better.
+Cutting out all processed food, sugary foods, and fast food will significantly benefit your health for the better, and you will find yourself less chronically stressed, have higher energy levels, and you might even sleep better.

 3. Practice mindfulness.

-Nothing is better for your brain, your body, and your heart more than practicing some peaceful mindfulness and living in the present moment.
+Nothing is better for your brain, your body, and your heart than practicing peaceful mindfulness and living in the present moment.
 You can do this through yoga, meditation, breathing exercises, and walking in nature.

-Doing all this can significantly reduce stress if you're suffering from emotional exhaustion.
+All of this can significantly reduce stress if you're suffering from emotional exhaustion.